hbzy29/MVAN/README.md

-# MVAN
-MVAN: Towards Interpretable Joint Prediction of Multiple Flight Safety Events with Multi-View Attention Network

-Authors: Jiaxing Shang, Chengxiang Li, Xu Li, et al.
+### 2.1 `baselines/`

+This folder contains implementations of **baseline methods** used in the experiments, including:

+- Single-task learning models
+- Multi-task learning baselines
+- Traditional machine learning and deep learning approaches

+All baselines follow the same input/output protocol as MVAN for fair comparison.

+---

+### 2.2 `data/`

+This folder stores:

+- A **small set of anonymized QAR samples**
+- Example data files used to demonstrate the data format

+⚠️ **Note**
+The complete QAR dataset used in the paper is **not publicly available** due to safety and privacy constraints.

+---

+### 2.3 `data_process/`

-This project contains the source code for the paper:
+This folder contains the **entire data preprocessing pipeline**, including:

-**MVAN: Towards Interpretable Joint Prediction of Multiple Flight Safety Events with Multi-View Attention Network**

-Due to the sensitive nature of the QAR data, we provide the complete implementation of our proposed approach and all baseline models used in both multi-task and single-task experiments, along with the full data-processing code and a limited set of several dozen anonymized QAR samples
+- Raw QAR signal parsing
+- Feature extraction and normalization
+- Multi-view feature construction
+- Label generation for multiple flight safety events

+The provided code reflects exactly the preprocessing procedure described in the paper.

+---

-# Python Virtual Environment
+## 3. Python Virtual Environment

 This project uses a **Conda + pip** based Python virtual environment, designed primarily for **deep learning, graph neural networks (GNNs), and Transformer-based research**.
-The environment has been tested and validated on **Linux (x86_64)**.
+The environment has been tested on **Linux (x86_64)**.

 ---

-## 1. System & Environment Overview
+## 4. System & Environment Overview

 - **Operating System**: Linux (x86_64)
 - **Python Version**: 3.7.12